Mossurize District

 Mossurize District is a district of Manica Province in western Mozambique.
 The principal town is Espungabera.
 The district is located in the south of the province, and borders with Sussundenga District in the north, Chibabava District of Sofala Province in the east, Machaze District in the south, and with Zimbabwe in the west.
 The area of the district is 5038 km2.
 It has a population of 195,182 as of 2007.

 Geography

 The two main rivers in the district are the Mossurize River and the Buzi River.
 A number of rivers are seasonal and only flow during the rainy season.

 According to the Köppen climate classification, the climate of the district is temperate humid, with the annual rainfall being around 1500 mm.

 History

 The area was taken over by the Portuguese around 1890.

 Demographics

 As of 2005, 46% of the population of the district was younger than 15 years.
 7% did speak Portuguese.
-The most common mothertongue is Chitwe language.
+The most common mothertongue is ChiNdau language.
 86% were analphabetic, mostly women.